TechnologyBrewery/habushu/docs/CONFIGURATION_README.md

 **Example:** TODO

-### skipPoetryLockUpdate
+### skipLockUpdate

-Typically enabled when running CI, this configuration enables skipping the update of Poetry's lock file via `poetry lock`.
-If `poetry.lock` does not exist, the subsequent execution of `poetry install` will create it regardless of this configuration.
-If `poetry.lock` has a mismatch with its `pyproject.toml` definition, the build will fail.
+Typically enabled when running CI, this configuration enables skipping the update of Poetry or uv lock file via their `lock` commands.
+If their lock files does not exist, the subsequent execution of `install` will create it regardless of this configuration.
+If `poetry.lock` or `uv.lock` have a mismatch with its `pyproject.toml` definition, the build will fail.

 Default: `false`